-If one accepts the explanation of causes we have laid out, what does this suggest about solutions?
+If one accepts the explanation of causes we have laid out, what does this suggest about solutions to partisan dysfunction?

 We believe the answer lies in changing population attitudes and through those, the political behaviors voters reward in representatives.
 We must influence the population to reconnect with the principle that collaboration is not only a necessity if we are to achieve anything of national importance, but that it is in fact a route to greater success for all sides if we can be skilled enough at finding common ground on which to move forward, as opposed to continually obstructing each other for decades on end.